Tensor network trial states for chiral topological phases in two dimensions and a no-go theorem in any dimension: Introduction

 Our theoretical understanding of quantum phases of matter frequently relies on the use of trial ground state wavefunctions whose properties serve as the paradigm for an entire phase, such as the Bardeen-Cooper-Schrieffer (BCS) wavefunction in the theory of superconductivity \cite{BCS}, and the Laughlin wavefunction in the fractional quantum Hall effect \cite{laugh}; both examples have generalizations that describe distinct phases.
-In recent work, there has been progress in understanding the structure of ground states of generic short-range lattice Hamiltonians, especially for ``topological'' phases in which there is a gap in the bulk energy spectrum above the ground state energy.
+In recent work, there has been progress in understanding the structure of ground states of generic short-range lattice Hamiltonians, especially for ``topological'' phases.
+A Hamiltonian can be defined as being in a topological phase if it possesses a gap in the bulk energy spectrum above the ground state energy.
 For many ground states, a representation as a {\em tensor network state} (TNS), in which the amplitude of a basis configuration of the local degrees of freedom is expressed as a product of tensors that involve auxiliary degrees of freedom which are then summed over, can be found.
-In our definition of a TNS, we further impose that the auxiliary degrees of freedom live in finite-dimensional local spaces, with only short-range couplings; when they live on the links of a lattice and couple only to the physical degrees of freedom on the end of that link, the state is known as a {\em projected entangled pair state} (PEPS) \cite{PEPS}, or in one-dimensional space as a {\it matrix product state} (MPS) \cite{Cirac_MPS}.
+In our definition of a TNS, we further impose that the auxiliary degrees of freedom live in finite-dimensional local Hilbert spaces, with only short-range couplings; when they live on the links of a lattice in $d$ space dimensions and couple only to the physical degrees of freedom on the end of that link, the state is known as a {\em projected entangled pair state} (PEPS) \cite{PEPS}, or in the one-dimensional case as a {\it matrix product state} (MPS) \cite{Cirac_MPS}.
+TNSs are also sometimes referred to as ``tensor product states'', but we avoid this term because it both risks confusion with product states that have no entanglement, and conflicts with mathematical terminology for tensor product spaces.